njsee/HCoA/HCoA-DeploymentGuide.md

     Organizational Unit (OU) that you plan to use for farms and VDI desktop assignments.

-   f.
-For additional details and requirements, see [Service Accounts That
-    Horizon Cloud Requires for Its Operations]{.underline}

 ![A screenshot of a cell phone Description automatically generated](images/media/image8.png)